clojure-emacs/cider/README.md

 $ lein repl
 ```

-Alternatively you can start nrepl.el either manually or by the facilities provided by your
+Alternatively you can start nREPL either manually or by the facilities provided by your
 project build tool (Maven, etc).

 After you get your nREPL server running go back to Emacs.
-Typing there <kbd>M-x nrepl</kbd> will allow you to connect to the running nrepl session.
+Typing there <kbd>M-x cider</kbd> will allow you to connect to the running nrepl session.

-### Using the nrepl minor mode
+### Using the cider minor mode

-`nrepl.el` comes with a handy minor mode called `nrepl-interaction-mode` (complementing
+`CIDER` comes with a handy minor mode called `cider-interaction-mode` (complementing
 `clojure-mode`) that allows you to evaluate code in your Clojure source
 files and load it directly in the REPL.
 A list of all
-available commands is available in the nREPL menu and in the following
+available commands is available in the cider menu and in the following
 section of this manual.

 ### Pretty printing in the REPL